 Melanoma care at Allina Health

 At Allina Health, you will receive comprehensive care from your cancer care team, which includes your primary care provider and many highly trained specialists.
-Your cancer care will be coordinated by a nurse navigator, to ensure that you understand every step of this process and receive the best care possible.
-You will be able to see your test results, review appointment notes, directly and securely message your care team and much more in your Allina Health account.
+A nurse navigator will coordinate your cancer care to ensure you understand each step and receive the best care possible.
+See your test results, review appointment notes, securely message your care team and more in your Allina Health account.

 Diagnosis of melanoma